History of the Ottawa Senators (since 1992): 2010–11: Rebuilding

 The Senators had a much poorer than expected 2010–11 campaign, resulting in constant rumours of a shakeup right through until December.
 The rumours were heightened in January after the team went on a lengthy losing streak.
 January was a dismal month for the Senators, winning only one game all month.
 Media speculated on the imminent firing of Clouston, Murray or both.
-Owner Melynk cleared the air in an article in the January 22, 2011 edition of the Ottawa Sun.
+Owner Melynk cleared the air in an article in the January 22, 2011, edition of the Ottawa Sun.
 Melnyk stated that he would not fire either Clouston or Murray, but that he had given up on this season and was in the process of developing a plan for the future.
-On Monday, January 24, The Globe and Mail reported that the plan included hiring a new general manager before the June entry draft and that Murray would be retained as an advisor to the team.
+On Monday, January 24, The Globe and Mail newspaper reported that the plan included hiring a new general manager before the June entry draft and that Murray would be retained as an advisor to the team.
 A decision on whether to retain Clouston would be made by the new general manager.
-The article by Roy MacGregor, a long-time reporter of the Ottawa Senators, stated that former Assistant Coach Pierre McGuire had already been interviewed.
+The article by Roy MacGregor, a long-time reporter of the Ottawa Senators, stated that former assistant coach Pierre McGuire had already been interviewed.
 Murray, in a press conference that day stated that he wished to stay on as the team's general manager.
 He also stated that Melnyk was allowing him to continue as general manager without restraint.
 Murray said that the players were now to be judged by their play until the February 28 trade deadline.
 Murray would attempt to move "a couple, at least" of the players for draft picks or prospects at that time if the Senators remained out of playoff contention.
 At the time of Murray's comments the team was eight games under .500 and 14 points out of a playoff position after 49 games.